JasmineWillis2117/azure-network-protocols/README.md

 4. Observe DHCP Traffic</p>
--  Back in Wireshark, filter for DHCP traffic only</p>
+-  In Wireshark, filter for DHCP traffic only</p>
 -  From your Windows 10 VM, attempt to issue your VM a new IP address from the command line (ipconfig /renew)</p>
 -  Observe the DHCP traffic appearing in WireShark</p>
 </p>